Information relating to colleges that have gone out of business.

 But besides the big two, there were many more circuits.
 Some were also very large, such as Julius Cahn’s Affiliated Theatres, which included nearly 300 theaters, or John Cor’s Northwestern Theatrical Association, with 148 theaters.
 At the other end of the scale were the mini-circuits, such as the Jackson Amusement Co.
 (5 theaters).
 Sometimes circuits joined up.
 While a group of theaters is stronger together, so too a group of circuits is stronger together.

 In the early 1900’s, there were some 8,000 theaters in 6,000 cities and towns.
 Certainly not all theaters were part of any circuit, and of course, which theaters were part of which circuit was constantly changing.
+There is no known collection of information on all these circuits; no known archives or library, not even any personal collections of this information.

 This website, this database, is designed to fill that academic hole.
 We have collected data on over two hundred theatrical circuits, and over two thousand theaters.
 And more are being added all the time.